Televangelism used to be where the easy money was . . . preaching about the End Times – which never came – and promising salvation, for a fee.

 Musk took the homely, underperforming electric car and made it into a sexy, high-performance car.
 This had the same effect upon considerations of practicality and cost that going to a strip club and having six rum and Cokes has upon thoughts of marital fidelity.

 The faithful will say they beeeeeeeeeelieve in “climate change” – but few want to be seen driving something slow and ugly.
+Crafting and art supplies are the usually on sale items here.

 Elon showed them the way.
 He gave them the same thing some people get by attending a Joel Osteen rally.